Becky Barrett: Federal politics

 Barrett supported Alexa McDonough's successful bid to lead the federal New Democratic Party in 1995.
-She later served on a committee that reviewed the federal New Democratic Party's outreach strategy in 2001, and supported Bill Blaikie's campaign to become leader of the federal NDP in 2002-03.
-Barrett ran federal Member of Parliament Pat Martin's re-election campaign in the 2006 federal election.
+She later served on a committee that reviewed the federal NDP's outreach strategy in 2001, and supported Bill Blaikie's campaign to become leader of the federal NDP in 2002–03.
+Barrett ran federal Member of Parliament Pat Martin's successful re-election campaign in the 2006 federal election at Winnipeg Centre.

-Since 2003
+2003 onwards

-In 2006, Manitoba Auditor General Jon Singleton released a report that was strongly critical of the management of the Manitoba Workers Compensation Board under its former chairman, Wally Fox-Decent.
-In the resulting controversy, it was noted that Barrett had received a written complaint about Fox-Decent from former WCB chief executive officer Pat Jacobsen in March 2001.
+In 2006, the Auditor General of Manitoba, Jon Singleton, released a report that was strongly critical of the management of the Manitoba Workers Compensation Board under its former chairman, Wally Fox-Decent.
+In the resulting controversy, it was noted that former WCB chief executive officer Pat Jacobsen had sent a written complaint about Fox-Decent to Barrett in March 2001.
 Barrett chose to refer the matter back to the WCB board of directors, a decision that some critics later described as an abdication of ministerial responsibility.
 Barrett's successor Nancy Allan argued that she acted properly, as the WCB board held legal authority over the matter.
 For his part, Fox-Decent rejected Jacobsen's complaint as a "poison pen" letter from a disgruntled employee.

+Barrett died in Winnipeg on January 26, 2024, at the age of 81.